adrianmg/adrianmg.github.io/_posts/2018-11-03-favorite-design-books.md

 —

-That's it for now!
+That’s it for now!
 I hope you find some of them useful.
 Please do [**share with me**](https://twitter.com/adrianmg) your favorite books! 🤗